didi/ChineseNLP/docs/spell_correction.md

 ## Standard Metrics

+Spelling correction performance is typically evaluated using accuracy, precision, recall, and F1 score.
+These metrics can be computed at the character level or the sentence level.
+Detection and correction are typically evaluated separately.

 * Detection: all locations of incorrect characters in a given passage should be completely identical with the gold standard.
 * Correction: all locations and corresponding corrections of incorrect characters should be completely identical with the gold standard.

 ## <span class="t">SIGHAN Bake-off: Chinese Spelling Check Task</span>.